SourabhGPatil/Jal-in-One-App/README.md

 ![logo_foreground](https://github.com/SourabhGPatil/Jal-in-One-App/assets/81312909/8f56cea4-d261-46ac-a540-706e88f61e00)

-A water supply management system for the households of Belagavi smart city
+Introducing "Jal in One" - A Transformative Water Management Android App

-"Jal in One," an Android app for regions without 24-hour water supply.
-It provides timely notifications on water availability, encourages efficient water utilization, and enables online bill payments.
-Users can also access contact info for water supply contractors, ensuring prompt issue resolution.
-"Jal in One" enhances the water supply experience, improving the quality of life for residents in such areas.
+Addressing critical water supply inadequacies in regions with intermittent access, our groundbreaking Android app, "Jal in One," tackles the urgent need for efficient water resource management.
+It offers real-time water availability updates, advocates water conservation, facilitates online bill payments, and establishes direct contractor communication for swift issue resolution.
+The core objective of "Jal in One" is to enhance water supply across Belagavi's 58 wards significantly.

 ------------